familiar-robotics/VPD_Guide/README.md

 # VPD_Guide
-A comparison chart for Vision Processing Devices.
+A collaborative comparison chart for Vision Processing Devices.